zaoyang/30-days-of-vue/day-04/day-04.cq.md

 # Vue Directives

-The last article was a little heavy on discussion.
-In this article, we’ll dive into more code examples by addressing some important native __directives__.
+> The last article was a little heavy on discussion.
+In today's article, we’ll dive into more code examples by addressing some important native Vue __directives__.

-A __Vue directive__ is essentially a special type of command that can be added to HTML content and often appears as a prefixed HTML attribute.
-We’ll first revisit the __v-on__ directive since we’ve used it in one of the earlier articles.
+A Vue directive is essentially a special type of command that can be added to HTML content and often appears as a prefixed HTML attribute.
+We’ll first revisit the __v-on__ directive since we’ve already used it in one of the earlier articles.

 ## Event Handling with v-on